gridiron-zone/huddle/docs/docs/03-fullnode/02-setup.md

 ## 5. State sync

-Starting from Desmos `v0.15.0`, we've added the support for Tendermint' s [state sync](https://docs.tendermint.com/v0.34/tendermint-core/state-sync.html).
+Starting from Huddle `v0.15.0`, we've added the support for Tendermint' s [state sync](https://docs.tendermint.com/v0.34/tendermint-core/state-sync.html).
 This feature allows new nodes to sync with the chain extremely fast, by downloading snapshots created by other full nodes.
 Here below, you can find the links to check for the correct procedure depending on which network you're setting up your node: